Which certification is best for you?

 That means the organization is focused on providing meaningful insight into sports sciences as it applies to fundamental biomechanics.

 This take is aimed at enhancing general lifestyle goals such as corrective exercise, injury rehab, and independent longevity as well as more specialized goals such as athletic performance.
+If you are interested in how to become a nutrition coach with an eye towards athletic performance, you may want to also consider a sports nutrition certification as a resource.

 As you might know, getting certified isn’t a one-off affair.
 Your certification kicks at the moment you pass your exam, but from there, the clock starts ticking towards its expiration.

 You will need to recertify every couple of years or so.
+Keep that in mind.

 This is done to ensure you keep ahead of the curve in terms of best practices as a trainer as well as research and trends.

-As mentioned, many certifications require renewal after a period of two years.
+Many certifications require renewal after a period of two years.

 Another standard consideration with recertification is the CEU requirements.